Driving Insurance Agent Productivity with Mobile and Big Data...

 Mark L. Berthiaume, EVP, Chief Information Officer & Chief Technology Innovation Officer, The Hanover Insurance Group

 Building Towards Tomorrow: Driving Change in Insurance

 Mary Kotch, EVP & Global CIO, Validus Reinsurance

 Thank you for Subscribing to CIO Applications Weekly Brief

 AI and IoT Implementation in the Insurance Sector

-• Risk assessment and big data: Leading insurance firms are blending their data analytics algorithms with the latest AI innovation to improve the accuracy of risk calculations.
+• Risk assessment and big data: Leading insurance firms are blending their data analytics algorithms with the latest AI innovation to provide risk solutions and its assesments.
 The reason behind this is that insurance companies are expected to have vast amounts of data to enhance their appreciation of consumer hazard.

 • Plans, Products, and Policies: Insurance companies are all set to develop new ideas, products, and policies.
 As AI-powered algorithms will gain access to more data, companies can soon create a broad array of customized strategies in real-time.
 IoT helps insurers to enhance their digital agility and make their products more dynamic; customers will now have access to custom policy presented to them based on their lifestyle.
 Through their different offerings, companies can now be identified differently from their competitors.